 Alice in Wonderland

-American McGee’s Alice is a dark horror interpretation of the children’s tale Alice in Wonderland, but had done very well as far as sales and sequels went.
+American McGee’s Alice is a dark horror interpretation of the children’s tale Alice in Wonderland but had done very well as far as sales and sequels went.
 Alice is pretty much insane, and this version of Wonderland is her own deranged one inside her head.
 She has to try to save Wonderland and in turn, restore her sanity.
 Not only was the game a pretty big, scary success, but it spawned a lot of great merchandise that sold well.

 The sci-fi novel has spawned not only a great movie (with Sting in it), but a tone of video games in its wake.
-5 games, to be exact, with a 6th that was in the works but later cancelled.
+5 games, to be exact, with a 6th that was in the works but later canceled.
 The original Dune for PC also had some visual elements from the David Lynch movie and the key to beating the game was managing spice, the valuable export of Dune, along with military control and ecology.
 It might sound a little dull for some but back in 1992, it was a major hit and has a cult following today.

-Another sci-fi epic with a fantastic story, Shadowrun had a few different iterations in video games, first around the SNES and Genesis period as a tactical role playing game, based off the table top version of the franchise.
-Later it was released as an online only first person shooter (bad move).
+Another sci-fi epic with a fantastic story, Shadowrun had a few different iterations in video games, first around the SNES and Genesis period as a tactical role-playing game, based off the tabletop version of the franchise.
+Later it was released as an online-only first-person shooter (bad move).
 The game had a huge following of fans and as such a recent Kickstarter project was successfully funded and now the latest iteration, Shadowrun Returns is now available on steam.

-Most people don’t realize the Metro games are based off novels, but they are.
+Most people don’t realize the Metro games are based on novels, but they are.
 That initial book was released back in 2005 and the video game came 5 years after, to pretty decent reviews.
 A first-person shooter, it puts players into the world of author Glukhovsky’s dystopian, post-apocalyptic future.
 Ammo is rare, so a huge part of the game is in scavenging for bullets and other essentials.